S100 Computers

 Because the ESP32 has a clock of up to 240MHz even with the overhead of Arduino code (see below) the data transfer process is very fast.

 We have two SD cards!
-While we can use the SD card adaptor CS* pin to select each individual SD card module it appears the card data return signal
+While we can use the SD card adaptor CS* pin to select each individual SD card module, after much testing of different approaches I concluded that the

 The two card MISO signals interfere with each other before going into the ESP32.